-Use your own instincts and judgement.
+Use your own instincts and judgment.
 If the situation is very dangerous, try to calm the abuser.
 This may give you the opportunity to get away.

 Change the locks on doors as soon as possible.
 Buy additional locks and safety devices to secure your windows.

 Discuss a safety plan with your children for when you are not with them.

 Inform your children’s school, daycare, etc., about who has permission to pick up your children.